310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Shinobu %}
-Fufu… I, once again, realize just how nice and considerate Taichou-dono is towards us.
+Fufu… I, once again, realize just how kind and considerate Taichou-dono is towards us.

 I feel like it has been a long time since I was last scolded.

-See, I used to get scolded often for all the ninja stuff I would do… but ever since I came to this school, everyone has been praising me, and accepting me, so I ended up letting my guard down.
+See, I used to get scolded often for all the ninja stuff I would do…

+But ever since I came to this school, everyone has been praising and accepting me, so I ended up letting my guard down.

 I have allowed myself to relax too much… Now I have become spoiled rotten.
 I must learn to do better.
 {% endbubble %}